awaisAli09/DevOps-learning/README.md

 # DevOps-learning
-A written plan to learn devops tools and technologies.
+A written plan to learn devops tools and cloud technologies.

 - learn Shell and python scripting (Basics are Done)